terminal

 VALET_DEPLOY_KEY | Deploy key for authenticated pushes.
 Overridden by --deploy-key. |

 If a .env file exists in the project root with VALET_PROJECT_URL and VALET_DEPLOY_KEY, all commands use them as defaults.
-After valet-dev init --server, you can run valet-dev codegen with no flags.
+After valet-dev init, you can run valet-dev codegen with no flags.

 Generated files